Cycling from Matsuida to Nagawa.

 Not included:

-• In order to join this Nakasendo bike tour, you need to be in great physical condition.
+In order to join this Nakasendo bike tour, you need to be in great physical condition.
 You will be cycling for a week, anywhere between 50 and 72 km per day (31-45 miles) per day.
-Daily elevation gains are around can be found in the itinerary, and the biggest elevation gain in a single day will be around 1,200 m (3,940 ft).
+Daily elevation gains can be found in the itinerary, but the biggest elevation gain in a single day will be around 1,200 m (3,940 ft).

 What else is on the offer in Japan?
 Check out this biking & hiking Kumano Kodo Pilgrimage or a cycling tour of Hidden Japan on Shikoku Island.